rominalodolo/GoLang/README.md

 ![helloworldtest](https://user-images.githubusercontent.com/83961643/189537623-ea3a95b3-06f7-47b1-ba0d-a9329a9eba1a.jpeg)

+**The Problem**
-User stories/Use cases
+_User stories/Use cases
-* User should be presented questions with a number of answers
-* User should be able to select just one answer per question
-* User should be able to answer all the questions and then post his/her answers and get back how many correct answers there had and be displayed to the user.
+_* User should be presented questions with a number of answers _* User should be able to select just one answer per question _* User should be able to answer all the questions and then post his/her answers and get back how many correct answers there had and be displayed to the user.
-* User should see how good he/she rated compared to others that have taken the quiz, "You scored higher than 60% of all quizzers"
+_* User should see how good he/she rated compared to others that have taken the quiz, "You scored higher than 60% of all quizzers"

-I created a multiple choice quiz that had a true or false questions and a choice between A->D
+> I created a multiple choice quiz that had a true or false questions and a choice between A->D
+>
+> Only one right answer per question.
+>
+> There are 10 quesions the program loops through but the user only sees 5 questions at a time.
+>
+> When the quiz is completed the user will see their results with the answer.
+>
+> on the next screen the user will see the printed ""You scored higher than 60% of all quizzers"

 Last Edit: September 2022